10 Tips for Positive Behavior in Children and Teens

 3. Balance Blood Sugar and Insulin Levels

-Dietary intervention can go a long way in fostering better behavior.
-Types of diets such as Paleo, GAPS, anti-inflammatory, and intermittent fasting have benefits such as regulating blood sugar and insulin, which helps prevent conditions like type 2 diabetes and improve emotional health.
+Dietary intervention can go a long way in fostering positive behavior.
+Types and practices of diets and interventions such as Paleo, GAPS, anti-inflammatory, and intermittent fasting have benefits such as regulating blood sugar and insulin, which helps prevent conditions like type 2 diabetes and improve emotional health.

 High blood sugar or unregulated insulin levels can affect cognition, mood, attention, memory, and stress.
 When your blood sugar is high, your behavior is affected.
 As a result, you may need help with motivation, agitation, and thinking.
 Getting through the school day, finishing homework, or remembering to bring down your laundry will be much more complicated.